MobyAI/product_moby/moby_app/content/blog/how-to-memorize-lines-fast.md

 - Get immediate feedback on accuracy
 - Build confidence before working with scene partners

-Tools like TableRead allow you to upload your script and practice with AI voices that respond with proper cues, making the memorization process more dynamic and realistic.
+Tools like Odee allow you to upload your script and practice with AI voices that respond with proper cues, making the memorization process more dynamic and realistic.

 ## Creating Your Memorization Schedule